Ticketmaster cancels public sale of Taylor Swift tickets

 Story highlights

+In a blog post, Ticketmaster said that on November 15 over 2 million tickets were sold for Taylor Swift's string of shows set to kick off in March -- the most tickets ever sold for an artist in one day.

+In a blog post, Ticketmaster said that on November 15 over 2 million tickets were sold for Taylor Swift's string of shows set to kick off in March -- the most tickets ever sold for an artist in one day.

-After days of glitches and long waits frustrated fans trying to buy Taylor Swift tickets during presale windows, Ticketmaster on Thursday said they were cancelling tomorrow's slated public sale.
+As days of glitches and long waits left fans frustrated during presale windows, Ticketmaster released a statement on Thursday and announced that they are cancelling tomorrow's slated public sale.

 "Due to extraordinarily high demands on ticketing systems and insufficient remaining ticket inventory to meet that demand, tomorrow's public on-sale for Taylor Swift | The Eras Tour has been cancelled," the ticketing broker tweeted.